Integrate your existing Network Policy Server (NPS) infrastructure with Microsoft Entra multifactor authentication

 Sync domain users to the cloud

-This step may already be complete on your tenant, but it's good to double-check that Azure AD Connect has synchronized your databases recently.
+This step may already be complete on your tenant, but it's good to double-check that Microsoft Entra Connect has synchronized your databases recently.

-- Sign in to the Azure portal as an administrator.
+- Sign in to the Microsoft Entra admin center as a Global Administrator.

 - Verify that your sync status is Enabled and that your last sync was less than an hour ago.

-If you need to kick off a new round of synchronization, see Azure AD Connect sync: Scheduler.
+If you need to kick off a new round of synchronization, see Microsoft Entra Connect Sync: Scheduler.

 Determine which authentication methods your users can use